 The IRS website describes 401k plans as follows:

 401(k) plans are funded through a trust established to hold and invest the plan’s assets.
 At least one trustee is appointed to have responsibility for the activities of the trust and its assets.

 Included you will find the 401k trust documents:

 - IRS Letter with the EIN

-Please process attached Transfer Request according to the instructions provided on that form.
+Please process the attached Rollover Request form according to the instructions provided on that form.